saldel/Raspberry-Pi-Translation-Guide/README.md

 This page contains various resources that will help you make the most of our process and will hopefully make your experience with us a great one.

-If you have not done this before, please fill in [this form](https://docs.google.com/a/raspberrypi.org/forms/d/e/1FAIpQLSdoxUvmGwbpx3zcCxXwJEqaBoAQHsTu-v5R4uOTSxv9-OzUEw/viewform) before translating any of our projects.
+If you have not done it yet, please fill in [this form](https://docs.google.com/a/raspberrypi.org/forms/d/e/1FAIpQLSdoxUvmGwbpx3zcCxXwJEqaBoAQHsTu-v5R4uOTSxv9-OzUEw/viewform) before translating any of our projects.

 ### About translation